 you should be able to locate it in and restore it from the Filestore, which is organized in a directory structure where each directory is named for the first two (2) characters of the checksum value of a given artifact.
 The screenshot below shows an example of the Filestore structure:

-After you have found the overwritten artifact:
+After you've found the overwritten artifact you're looking for:

 - Copy it to a location outside of the Filestore.